akh-digital/akh.digital/content/projects/3-a-innovate/index.md

 ---
 title: A.Innovate
 date: 2022-02-02
-WEB: www.ainnovate.ru
+web: www.ainnovate.ru
-TAGS: ["UI UX", "DESIGN STRATEGY"]
+tags: ["UI UX", "DESIGN STRATEGY"]
 ---

 A.INNOVATE — Comprehensive assessment of engagement to increase the productivity of the employees.